RossPaterson/advent-of-code/2015/Notes.md

 I did this set retrospectively, after first participating in 2016.

-Days 4, 5, 14 and 17 used MD5 hashing, exploiting the fact that
-it is a bit costly to compute and is difficult to invert.
+Day 4 used MD5 hashing, exploiting the fact that it is a bit costly to compute and is difficult to invert.
+MD5 hashing re-appeared in days 5, 14 and 17 of 2016.
 In 2017, a custom hashing function with the same properties is used instead.

 ## [Day 1: Not Quite Lisp](https://adventofcode.com/2015/day/1)